AdobeDocs/experience-cloud.en/help/mobile-ios-objective-c-implementation/launch-install-the-mobile-sdk.md

    ![Copy the Core statements to your clipboard](images/ios/objective-c/mobile-launch-install-copyCore.png)

-1. In Android Studio, paste these Core statements into the AppDelegate file at the top of the `application(_:didFinishLaunchingWithOptions:)` method:
+1. In XCode, paste these Core statements into the AppDelegate file at the top of the `application(_:didFinishLaunchingWithOptions:)` method:

    ![Paste the Core statements into your AppDelegate file](images/ios/objective-c/mobile-launch-install-pasteCore.png)